zastrixarundell/blockchain-esd/README.md

 ## SSL support with remote host and reverse proxy

-The easiest way to spin up the application on a remote host and have SSL certificates is to use Caddy with reverse proxy-ing.
+The easiest way to spin up the application on a remote host and have SSL certificates is to use Caddy as a reverse proxy.

 This example will be used for the Oracle Cloud server running Ubuntu 22.04.